 The brothers are now aged 3 and 4, and Andy and Steve can’t imagine their lives without them and would encourage anyone who is thinking about adopting siblings to come forward, with Andy saying: “Anyone thinking about adopting siblings needs to have an open mind, go forward, find out what you can, and keep talking about it.”

-Adopt Coast to Coast is hosting a special online sibling focused information event on Monday 6th September at 7pm for those looking to find out more about adopting brothers and sisters.
-As well as giving an overview of adoption, the event will feature a guest speaker who will talk about their experiences of adopting two brothers and there will be plenty of opportunity for people to ask questions.
+Adopt Coast to Coast hosts regular online information events for those looking to find out more about adopting brothers and sisters.
+As well as giving an overview of adoption, the events feature guest speakers who talk about their experiences of adoption.View our information events here

 To register a space at any of the events please email firstname.lastname@example.org